Spring Cleaning: The Benefits of a Rewording Tool to Tidy Up Your Writing

 Spring has sprung and it’s time to get rid of the clutter — and not just around the house, but in your writing too.
-Eliminating unnecessary, clunky words and phrases will help you produce better content that’s more clean, clear, and concise.
+Eliminating unnecessary, clunky terminology will help you produce better content that’s more clean, clear, and concise.
 That’s important because you don’t want to obscure your message with complicated, excessively wordy copy, which is both ineffective and can turn readers off.

 To help you avoid that fate, we’ve put together some tips to keep in mind when you’re writing and editing.